jjwithanr/obsidian_bible_study/docs/New Testament/Ephesians/Ephesians6.md

 ==🔥For, if we are warring with the devil we are at peace with God; and if we are at peace with the devil we are warring with God.
 So the two states of peace and war go together.== There is no real peace which has not conflict in it, and the Gospel is ‘the Gospel of peace,’ precisely because it enlists us in Christ’s army and sends us out to fight Christ’s battles.

 The quiet heart will be able to fling its whole strength into its work.
 And that is what troubled hearts never can do, for half their energy is taken up in steadying or quieting themselves, or is dissipated in going after a hundred other things. **But when we are wholly engaged in quiet fellowship with Jesus Christ we have the whole of our energies at our command, and can fling ourselves wholly into our work for Him.** The steam-engine is said to be a very imperfect machine which wastes more power than it utilises.
-That is true of a great many Christian people; they have the power, but they are so far away from that deep sense of tranquillity with God, of which my text speaks, that they waste much of the power that they have.
+That is true of a great many Christian people; they have the power, but they are so far away from that deep sense of tranquility with God, of which my text speaks, that they waste much of the power that they have.
 #maclaren

 Often, we misinterpret the context of what kind of peace the gospel brings.
 The gospel does not make our life easier or alleviate us of responsibility.
 It tells the good news that we can have peace with a perfect and holy God.